monyhar/monyhar/monyhar/docs/chromoting_android_hacking.md

 1. Obtain the debug port
     1. Go to Window > Open Perspective > DDMS
-    1. In order for the app org.chromium.chromoting to show up, you must build Debug instead of Retail
+    1. In order for the app org.monyhar.chromoting to show up, you must build Debug instead of Retail
     1. Note down the port number, should be 8600 or 8700
 1. Setup a debug configuration